surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 #### Multi-Segment Envelope Generator (MSEG)

-Surge's Multi-Segment Envelope Generator (MSEG) is powerful and fully editable with a large number of curve types and various editing options.
+Surge XT's Multi-Segment Envelope Generator (MSEG) is powerful and fully editable with a large number of curve types and various editing options.
 It can be used to create more complicated LFO waveforms or envelopes compared to the previously mentioned modulation shapes.
 With the combination of various settings in the editing window and the usual parameters from the LFO editor,